 When it comes to interior design for your home, “natural light” is a theme you will often see discussed.
 Interior decorators and designers will often look for a variety of ways to increase and accentuate the natural light available for a given room.
 In this quest, one step that might be considered is the addition of skylights, allowing the warm and vibrant light that they can offer to bathe your room in a healthy glow.
-But is adding skylights the best choice for your home?
+If you are already having a new roof installed, it might be time to add those skylights you have always wanted.
 Here are some items to consider.

 The first benefit to consider is the one we’ve already mentioned, the increase in natural light.
 In addition to fashion and design benefits of more natural light, you may find there are real health benefits to getting more sunlight in your home.
 Mental health especially can be improved with more natural sunlight, with some studies showing it helps increase serotonin in the brain, which prevents depression.
 It also promotes the production of Vitamin D in your body, which prevents cancer and lowers blood pressure.
 The natural sunlight can have a more financial benefit as well, since sunlight coming in through your skylights means you’ll use electric lighting less during the day.
 Finally, it can create a more modern and open feel to a room.
 This not only presents a more fashionable appearance, but can increase the resale value of some homes.